zveale/projects/README.md

 # Projects
   This repo is a supplement for my site zveale.github.io.
-More information about each section can be found on game engine playlist https://www.youtube.com/playlist?list=PLhVzEcJWAxaFWKR3RqYWAlhrM2c7fRLA2
+More information about the 3D Renderer and Armored Fairway are located within folders.
+Additional information is posted in the description section of the videos.